riccardobrasca/LFTCM2024/README.md

   ```
   lake build +LFTCM2024.Common
   ```
   This should take less than 1 minute.
 If you get more than a few lines of output, then you're rebuilding Mathlib from scratch, which means that one of the steps above (`lake exe cache get!`) went wrong.
-You can quit the execution (by typing `ctrl c` or `cmd c`) and ask for help.
+You can quit the execution (by typing `Ctrl c`) and ask for help.

 * Launch VS Code, either through your application menu or by typing (note the dot!)
   ```